bec-archer/SR80-Manuals/user-manual.md

 #### Taking Photos During Intake

-Each item has a **Photos** section at the bottom of the form.
+Each item has a **Photos** section at the top of the item card, above the other fields.
 This is a great time to photograph the equipment as it comes in — document any existing damage, serial numbers, or anything else worth capturing before the tech starts work.

 You have two options: